nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **API** : [`Storage.java`](https://github.com/AY2021S2-CS2103T-T11-1/tp/blob/master/src/main/java/seedu/address/storage/Storage.java)

 The `Storage` component,
-* has the ability to save `UserPref` objects in JSON format and parse it back to an object after.
+* can save `UserPref` objects in json format and read it back.
-* has the ability to save `Student` objects in JSON format, nested with its associated list of `Session` or `RecurringSession` objects, and parse it back after.
+* can save the address book data in json format and read it back.

 ### Common classes